lsst-ts/ts_tma_tma-documentation_pxi-controller_documentation/02 CommandsAndEventsManagement/03 Events.md

 - limits is an int array for the limits of each system element coded in a bit mask as follows:

-  bit 0 -> software min
+  bit 0 -> software min, the position of this limit is reported in the detailedSettingsApplied event for the following systems: Azimuth, Elevation, Balancing, CCW and AzimuthCableWrap.

-  bit 1 -> software max
+  bit 1 -> software max, the position of this limit is reported in the detailedSettingsApplied event for the following systems: Azimuth, Elevation, Balancing, CCW and AzimuthCableWrap.

   bit 2 -> travelSwitch min